vivekarunpatill/Sales-Data-Analysis-E-Commerce/README.md

 6. **Channel Performance:**
    * How did sales performance vary across different sales channels?

+**Data Processing**

+After understanding the dataset we have created the columns named AGE GROUP & MONTH For better data analysis.

+**Data Analysis**

+1. **Inserting Pivot Tables**
+    * Inserting pivot tables using the last dataset I have created and added the pivot charts.

+2. **Creating The dashboard**
+    * Creating the dashbaord on the another sheet to get the better read for our data analysis.

+3. **Providing The Report To Stakeholders**
+    * Proving the areas of improvement and the target areas to the stakeholders

 This analysis will provide valuable insights to Vrinda Store for making data-driven decisions and achieving growth in 2023.